alphoenix-fx/Projects/README.md

 # Projects
 Data Science Projects

-My Solutions to challenges from Zindi, Kaggle, Numerai and other Datascience platforms
+My solutions to challenges from Zindi, Kaggle, Numerai and other Datascience platforms